 A weakening of the pulmonary artery wall from adjacent cavitary tuberculosis is the cause of this condition: there is a progressive weakening of the arterial wall as granulation tissue replaces both the adventitia and the media.
 This is then gradually replaced by fibrin, resulting in thinning of the arterial wall, pseudoaneurysm formation, and subsequent rupture with haemorrhage.

-Usually distributed peripherally and beyond the branches of main pulmonary arteries 2.
+Usually distributed peripherally and beyond the branches of the main pulmonary arteries 2.

-Often seen on contrasted chest images as a focal dilatation of one of pulmonary segmentary arteries adjacent to tuberculous parenchymal change or chronic tuberculous cavity.
+Often seen on contrasted chest images as a focal dilatation of one of the pulmonary segmentary arteries adjacent to tuberculous parenchymal change or a chronic tuberculous cavity.

 History and etymology